selfup/dom.events/_posts/2017-07-24-memoizing-fibonacci.md

 end
 ```

 What is going on there? `||=` is very powerful in ruby.
-Essentially, if it already equals something, just return what it equals, otherwise, make it equal something.
+Essentially, if **an assignment attempt** _already equals something_, just return what it equals, otherwise, make it equal something.

-This is very helpful as `fib` goes down the recursive track and checks if it has already solved a problem or not.
+This is very helpful as `fib` goes down the recursive stack because now it checks if it has already solved the same problem or not.

 This ensures that the function doesn't have to start from scratch all over again!

 ### Javascript

 I am going to use ES6 here, just to keep things terse.

-There will be an ES5 example below as well :)

-The above ES5 example should be plenty to explain how `fib` works!

 ```javascript
 const fib = (num, cache = {}) => {